 In such a scenario, the issue the sector is facing is how to manage large e-bus fleets and which charging strategies to adopt in order to allow efficient operations, ramping up progressively the e-bus deployment.

-✔️ Rueben Scriven, Senior Analyst at the consulting firm Interact Analysis
+✔️ by Rueben Scriven, Senior Analyst at the consulting firm Interact Analysis

-✔️ Tanguy Bouton, Group Corporate Fleet Director in Transdev
+✔️ Tanguy Bouton, Group Corporate Fleet Director at Transdev

-✔️ Bruno Lapeyrie, Director Center of Excellence Energy Transition-Bus Keolis Group
+✔️ Bruno Lapeyrie, Director Center of Excellence Energy Transition-Bus at Keolis Group

 ✔️ Michael Weber, project leader for the depot fleet implementation at BVG Berlin